Making a Release#

 <release>

 entry in the AppStream metadata file (refer to the AppStream documentation).Optionally, read through the Git commit log and come up with a bullet point for each significant change and credit the person(s) who did the work.
-Some tips for doing this:
+Remember that the AppStream metadata is presented by GUI tools to the user.
+Some tips:

 Try to make the bullet points short and snappy but also understandable for a general user (not always easy).